m-mcardle/GasMeUp/functions/README.md

 ## Deployment

-To deploy to the development Firebase environment run `npm run build`, and to deploy to the production Firebase environment run `npm run build:production`
+To deploy to the development Firebase environment run `npm run deploy`, and to deploy to the production Firebase environment run `npm run deploy:production`